 Interpretation-Under these circumstances, any references in the peer review report to "the accounting and auditing practice" should be tailored to refer only to "the accounting practice."
-In addition, the sentence "Firm XYZ & Co. has represented to us that the firm performed no services under the SASs; Government Auditing Standards; examinations under the Statements on Standards for Attestation Engagements (SSAEs); or audits of non-SEC issuers performed pursuant to the standards of the Public Company Accounting Oversight Board (PCAOB)" should be added.
+In addition, the following sentence should be added: "Firm XYZ & Co. has represented to us that the firm did not perform engagements that would require a system review."